UNDERGRADUATE RESEARCH IN THE DEPARTMENT OF CHEMISTRY

 for the academic year is posted on the department website.
 Hard copies of the schedule are also displayed on bulletin boards located on the 1st and 6th floors of JMH.

 .
-At 3:30 PM on Wed., 9/11 and 9/18 several dept. faculty members will make short presentations in JMH 112 on their research.
+In September, several dept. faculty members will make short presentations in JMH 112 on their research.
 A list of chemistry dept. faculty members

 with links to their personal webpages is posted on the dept. website.